Our goopy ghost looked very hard

 Have competitions with Goopy's “OOO-OOO-OOO”.
 Who voices the ghostliest, the funniest, the scariest, the silliest, the noisiest or the longest string of echoes?
 Draw others into the fun and games.

 Practice improves performance.
 Sweep the sound charts with ooo chants!
 Ghost sounds are not a craze.
 OOO-OOO-NO!
 They make good use of time, effort and energy for Halloween and every day in between.

 Set yourself apart with ghost sounds.
 Get fun scary ghost sounds for your ring-tone.
 Stand out from among folks with mundane tones.
 Download applications to impress friends or to make ghosts feel at home.

 The rising tide of robocalls, spam calls and spoofing need not go unanswered.
-Ghost noises may turn the tables on intrusions of harping telemarketers, political parties and hucksters.
+Scary ghost noises may shut down the intrusions of harping telemarketers, political parties and hucksters.
 They are ghastly, not ghostly.

 Use “OOO-OOO-OOO”, thundering noises or play the video.
-Scary ghost noises are the right answer.
+Inventive ghost noises are the right answer.
 Permission can't be feigned with them.
 If cons promise to “call back”, don't believe them.